godotengine/godot-docs/classes/class_resource.rst

 | *Getter*  | is_local_to_scene()       |
 +-----------+---------------------------+

-If ``true``, the resource will be made unique in each instance of its local scene.
-It can thus be modified in a scene instance without impacting other instances of that same scene.
+If ``true``, the resource is duplicated for each instance of all scenes using it.
+At run-time, the resource can be modified in one scene without affecting other instances (see :ref:`PackedScene.instantiate<class_PackedScene_method_instantiate>`).

+\ **Note:** Changing this property at run-time has no effect on already created duplicate resources.

 ----